Delphes1980/holbertonschool-hbnb/README.md

 # HBnB Evolution
-This repository has as objective to recreate a Airbnb-like site.
+This repository has as objective to recreate a Airbnb-like application.

 It will be composed of three parts:
 - Technical documentation